Shaifhassan/Capston-Project---RBS/Adventures/Cultural Workshops and Experiences with Traditional Challenges.md

 ## Example Challenges

-**1. Hula Dance Challenge (Hula):** Learn to perform the "Hukilau" hula dance and showcase your moves in a group performance.
+**1. Hula Dance Challenge (Hula):** Learn to perform the "Hukilau" hula dance and showcase our moves in a group performance.

 **2. Ukulele Jam Challenge (Ukulele):** Master the chords to "Hawai'i Aloha" on the ukulele and perform a duet with a fellow participant.